AndriMarine/windows-installer-automation/README.md

 # Software Installation Script

 This PowerShell script automates the download and installation of multiple software applications and checks the installation status.
-It also provides an English version of the messages displayed during the process.

 ## Usage